Accelerated implicitization: Robust fixed-point iterations arising from an explicit scheme: Introduction

-To maintain the scope of the work contained, we will focus on Euler discretization schemes.
-To do this, we first formulate the implicitization method rigorously and provide a convergence analysis in Section~\ref{sec:method}.
+\revNB{The scope of this work is the proposal of a simple and robust iterative framework that leverages \ac{AA} to obtain the solution of an implicit (possibly nonlinear) discretization scheme through sub-iterations of an explicit (linear) one.
+To maintain the scope of the work contained, we will focus on Euler discretization schemes and show analytical constraints for the unaccelerated subiterations that are greatly alleviated by \ac{AA}.} To do this, we first formulate the implicitization method rigorously and provide a convergence analysis in Section~\ref{sec:method}.
 We will establish that this strategy can be interpreted as a Quasi-Newton method.
 In Section~\ref{sec:anderson} we show how the method can be improved using Anderson acceleration, and verify how this method provides only a small computational overhead, mainly acceptable for \acp{PDE}, and show the complete resulting algorithm.
 We conclude with a number of numerical tests to validate our methodology in \acp{ODE} and \acp{PDE}.